samalone/monotonic/README.md

 2. Publish this package to some place accessible to the Swift Package Manager, like Github.
 3. Create an Xcode project for your iOS client.
-4. Add a package dependency from your iOS client application to your Swift package.
+4. Add a package dependency from your iOS client application to the library in your Swift package.
 5. Move the folder containing your Xcode project into your package folder.
 6. Create an empty Xcode workspace in the package folder.
 7. Add both the package folder and the Xcode project to the workspace.

 From then on, do all of your development using the workspace.
-You can even run and debug the client and server simultaneously in Xcode by switching to the server schema, running the server, switching to the client schema, and running the client.
+All distributed actor code should go in the shared library.
+You can run and debug the client and server simultaneously in Xcode by switching to the server schema, running the server, switching to the client schema, and running the client.

 ### Isolating client and server code